dwilliams-github/homepage/entry/README.md

 ## Todo

-* Might be educational to learn to package this, eventhough it's only for personal use.
+* It might be educational to learn to package this, eventhough it's only for personal use.